$q$-Supercongruences from Jackson's $_8\phi_7$ summation and Watson's $_8\phi_7$ transformation: Introduction

 The rest of the paper is arranged as follows.
-Via the creative microscoping method and the Chinese remainder theorem for coprime polynomials, we shall derive a parametric generalization of Theorem \ref{thm-a} and then prove this theorem in Section 2.
-Similarly, we shall prove Theorems \ref{thm-b} and \ref{thm-c} in Section 3.
-The proof of Propositions \ref{prop-a} and \ref{prop-b} will be provided in Section 4 and two $q$-supercongruences involving double series will be established in Sections 5 and 6.
+Via the creative microscoping method from Guo and Zudilin \cite{GuoZu-a} and the Chinese remainder theorem for coprime polynomials, we shall derive the parametric generalizations of Theorems \ref{thm-b} and \ref{thm-c} and then prove the two theorems in Section 2.
+Furthermore, two $q$-supercongruences involving double series will be established in Sections 3.